"Don't believe everything you hear about our boarding schools (Beat) Don't

 - Kinkan Academy in Princess Tutu (translated as "Gold Crown Academy" for the dub).

 - Mahora Academy in Negima! (a big one, too).

 - Ashford Academy in Code Geass.

-- Saint Paul's Private School in Candy Candy.
+- Saint Paul's Private School in Candy Candy, which is a mixed gender academy with separate dormitories for boys and girls.
 There Candy meets up with her Second Love Terry (whom she actually met during her journey to England), befriends Patty, is bullied by Eliza and her Girl Posse, finds Annie and Albert again, etc.; all of this has a HUGE influence in her Character Development.

 - The yuri manga Tokimeki Mononoke Jogakkou takes place in one of these.

 - The setting for the anime adaptation of Enid Blyton's "St. Clare's" series, Ochame na Futago Clare Gakuin Monogatari It was adapted into German, Spanish, Italian, French and Arabic, but never into English.